SunsetteSkye/SunsetteSkye.github.io/_story/2026-05-03-ffion-lanva.markdown

 If that were not inhospitable enough, the toxic alchemy which permeates the land makes Lanva even more difficult to inhabit.
-The great lake at the center of Lanva is beautifully sterile, its clear and lifeless water unsuited for drinking or agriculture without processing.
+The great lake at the center of the crater is beautifully sterile, its clear and lifeless water unsuited for drinking or agriculture without processing.
 Centuries of tending by witches have left significant patches where rye or other grains can be farmed, but food from Lanva has a distinctive bitter tang that extends even to the meat of animals raised on the prairie.

-Many native Lanvans -- human, plant, or animal -- have significant mutations as a result of eating food from toxic soil -- most commonly taking on atavistic or deformed traits, especially around the ears.
+Many native Lanvans -- human, plant, or animal -- have significant mutations as a result of eating food from toxic soil.
+They most commonly take on atavistic or deformed traits, especially around the ears, but the changes are myriad.
 The bison herds tainted by this are known as wronghorns; the humans are called wastelanders.
 Both have been deemed increasingly undesirable as Lanva grows ever more politically and economically important.

 The war has only accelerated this change.